eventide-project/docs/user-guide/readers.md

 ## Reading a Stream

-A reader can be actuated either via its class interface, as a matter of convenience, or via its instance interface, which allows for greater control of the configuration of the handler.
+A reader can be actuated either via its class interface, as a matter of convenience, or via its instance interface, which allows for greater control of the configuration of the reader.

-Handlers are implemented as _callable objects_.
+Readers are implemented as _callable objects_.
 Actuating them is simply a matter of invoking their `call` method.

 ### Class Actuator